Nazpe/Nazpe.github.io/_posts/2025-09-18-paper-replication.md

 #### Tokenizing

-The next crucial step was tokenization, which involves breaking down text into individual words or "tokens."
-During this process, we also performed several normalization steps:
+The next crucial step was tokenization, which involves breaking down the text into individual words or "tokens."
+During this process, normalization was also performed:
 *   Converting all text to lowercase.
 *   Removing punctuation, numbers, and short words (length less than 3).
 *   Eliminating common English stopwords (e.g., "the," "is," "a") which carry little semantic meaning for topic identification.